simple-machines/anaml-terraform-registry/modules/app-route-not-found-service/README.md

 ### <a name="input_kubernetes_service_annotations"></a> [kubernetes\_service\_annotations](#input\_kubernetes\_service\_annotations)

-Description: Kubernetes service annotations to set if any
+Description: (Optional) An unstructured key value map stored with the service that may be used to store arbitrary metadata.

 Type: `map(string)`